 Networking at Coffee Shops

-You get to chat with the barista and maybe even strike up a conversation with another patron.
-Working in a coffee shop can help combat loneliness but meeting people will require some initiative.
+When café working, you get to chat with the barista and maybe even strike up a conversation with another patron.
+Working in a coffee shop can provide a coworking-like space, but it doesn’t have the consistency of people you’ll find in a coworking space.

 Networking at Coworking Spaces